Doors will

 Monday 28 May 12-6pm

-Closing event: Tuesday 29 May 6-9pm—Clay In
+Closing event: Tuesday 29 May 6-9pm—Clay

-Common Talk w/Clayground Collective
+In Common Talk w/Clayground Collective

-Artists Rebecca Davies, Eva Sajovic and Shane
+Artists Rebecca Davies, Eva Sajovic and

-project, Unearthing Elephant, over five days at the
+their two-year project, Unearthing Elephant, over

-gallery.
-Participate in talks and workshops and help produce
+five days at the gallery.
+Participate in talks and workshops

-small publication that will be launched on the closing night.
+and help produce small publication that will be launched

-Unearthing Elephant is a project devised by the artists
+Unearthing Elephant is a project devised by the

-and ecology, with an initial focus on communities within the
+of regeneration, development and ecology, with an initial

-Elephant and Castle area.
-It has resulted in talks, interviews,
+It has resulted in talks, interviews, a presentation at

-a presentation at Tate Exchange and an award-winning film.
+Tate Exchange and an award-winning film.

 The project comes out of Sajovic-Davies' 9 years of working